InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 The reason low-flush toilets are so desirable is that a typical toilet empties its whole tank when flushed.
 Say you take four bathroom breaks per day and your toilet’s tank holds 10 gallons; that’s 40 gallons of perfectly good water, literally flushed away.

-Make Sure Your Dishwasher and Washing Machine Are Full
+Only Run Your Dishwasher and Washing Machine When They’re Full

 Another obvious one we’re all guilty of is using the dishwasher or washing machine nowhere near its full capacity.
 Sometimes we need a specific shirt or dish cleaned, so we run the appliance without filling it up.
 But using so much water on a select few items is a major waste.
 Whenever possible, fill the washing machine or dishwasher to capacity — but it’s important not to overfill!
 Loading up too much will prevent the clothes or dishes from getting clean.
 You’ll have to run the appliance again, ultimately wasting even more water.